-Yet ritual has gone missing from the modern meal.
+Yet ritual has gone missing from many modern meals.
 Breakfast is often a smoothie slurped in the car; lunch, a sandwich gobbled over the laptop.
 Another late meeting and family activities once again relegate dinner to an ad hoc affair — or maybe the drive-through.

 When finding time for a meal is a challenge, the notion of adopting eating rituals can be especially daunting.
 “It’s hard to take foreign rituals and make them synthesize with our daily lives,” acknowledges Halé Sofia Schatz, coauthor of If the Buddha Came to Dinner: How to Nourish Your Body to Awaken Your Spirit.

-Still, most food rituals are far simpler than the Japanese tea ceremony.
-A ritual is just an emotionally significant practice one undertakes routinely, according to William Doherty, PhD, family therapist, author of The Intentional Family: Simple Rituals to Strengthen Family Ties, and an advocate of shared mealtimes.
+Still, most food rituals are simpler than the Japanese tea ceremony.
+A ritual is just an emotionally significant practice one undertakes routinely, according to family therapist William Doherty, PhD, author of The Intentional Family: Simple Rituals to Strengthen Family Ties.

-A mealtime ritual needn’t be time-consuming, Doherty says.
-Even the busiest person can bow her head for a moment before her smoothie.
+A mealtime ritual doesn’t need to be time-consuming, he says.
+Even the busiest person can bow her head for a moment before drinking her smoothie.